 3. This Decision is without prejudice to the Decision of the Council for TRIPS of 27 June 2002 on “Extension of the Transition Period under Article 66.1 of the TRIPS Agreement for Least Developed Country Members for Certain Obligations with respect to Pharmaceutical Products” (IP/C/25), and to the right of least developed country Members to seek further extensions of the period provided for in paragraph 1 of Article 66 of the Agreement.

-Other issues back to top
+Other issues back to topback to top

-Intellectual property, climate change and green technology back to top
+Intellectual property, climate change and green technology

 A paper from Ecuador sparked a lengthy discussion about whether intellectual property protection helps or hinders the development and use of environmentally-sound technologies, which Ecuador called “public goods” that would help the world tackle climate change.